-A line corresponds to a SIP address of record (AoR), which can have a form similar to an email address, or can be a phone number.
+A line corresponds to a SIP address of record (AoR), i.e. a phone number.
 It is defined by the address parameter.
-For registration of the line, a corresponding entry must exist on the SIP server, resp. the SIP registrar server.
+For registration of the line, a corresponding entry must exist on the SIP server, or the SIP registrar server.